kaomoneus/myrtti/paper.md

          defined in library, whilst children is to be defined is yet-unknown library-user apps.
 ### LLVM, RTTIExtend
-   *And alternative to previous solution when final hierarchy is not known*
+   *An alternative to previous solution when the final hierarchy is not known*

    (*details: [LLVM-style RTTI, RTTI for Open Class Hierarchies](https://llvm.org/docs/HowToSetUpLLVMStyleRTTI.html#rtti-for-open-class-hierarchies)*)